-We make measurements of particles and their precursors formed during combustion and analyze those measurements using theoretical approaches to gain insight into the chemistry of soot formation.
+We make measurements of particles and their precursors formed during combustion and pyrolysis and analyze those measurements using theory and modeling to gain insight into the chemistry of soot formation during wildfires.
+The results will be used to improve models of wildfire emissions and propagation.

-We study the characteristics of combustion-generated particles in the atmosphere and in laboratory experiments to gain insight into their chemical evolution in the atmosphere and their impact on atmospheric chemistry.
+We study the characteristics of combustion-generated particles in laboratory experiments to gain insight into the characteristics and composition of particles when emitted from wildfires and other atmospheric sources, their physical and chemical evolution in the atmosphere, and their impact on the environment.

-We develop laser-based, X-ray-based, mass spectroscopic, and other techniques for studying the chemistry and characteristics of particles generated during combustion.
+We develop and use laser-based, X-ray-based, mass spectrometric, and other techniques for studying the chemistry and characteristics of particles generated during combustion, pyrolysis, or other reactive processes.

 We develop methods and design instruments for detecting and characterizing atmospheric light-absorbing particles produced predominantly during combustion.